 Does the model have redundant constraints or have I resolved them?

 How many potential zero-crossing signals does the model have?

 Is the circuit high-index, and therefore hard to solve?
 Did my change have any effect on the index?

 The Statistics Viewer analysis tool is available for models containing Simscape blocks and blocks from add-on products.
 Depending on the types of blocks in the model, the analysis can produce any or all of the following statistics categories:

 1-D Physical System — This node represents aggregate statistics generated from all physical networks that are associated with blocks from Simscape, Simscape Driveline™, Simscape Fluids™, and Simscape Electrical™ (except the Specialized Power Systems) libraries.

-3-D Multibody System — This node represents aggregate statistics generated from all physical networks that are associated with blocks from Simscape Multibody™ Second Generation library.
+3-D Multibody System — This node represents aggregate statistics generated from all physical networks that are associated with blocks from the Simscape Multibody™ library.

 1-D/3-D Interface — This node lists the connections between the two types of physical networks.
-It appears only for models that connect blocks from Simscape Multibody Second Generation library to Simscape blocks, or blocks from other add-on products.
+It appears only for models that connect blocks from the Simscape Multibody library to Simscape blocks, or blocks from other add-on products.